MitchDarrow/HHC_2025/act3_snowglobe_mjd.md

 -	Orientation: Keep North up

-Trail and error reveals that all doors in room one work.
+Trial and error reveals that all doors in room 1 work.
 Room 2 testing shows that all A labeled doors work.
 Room 3 testing indicates that all B labeled doors work.
 This confirms that the pattern is a reversed konami code.
 Finishing the sequence:

 | Room | Valid Exits | Konami Position | Pattern |
 |------|-------------|-----------------|---------|